Mitoy Yonting

-Michael Yonting (born January 5, 1970), more popularly known by his screen name Mitoy Yonting, is a Filipino singer, comedian, actor, and lead vocalist for his band, The Draybers.
+Michael Yonting (born January 5, 1970), more popularly known by his screen name Mitoy Yonting, is a Filipino singer, comedian, actor, and lead vocalist for The Draybers.
 Yonting rose to fame after winning the first season of The Voice of the Philippines in 2013.

 Background

-Yonting was born on January 5, 1970, and was raised in Calasiao, Pangasinan Province.
-His passion for music started at the early age of 13, when he often listened to radio and made his own singing routines.
-During high school, he began joining several local competitions.
-During college, he took up Criminology at the Philippine College of Criminology.
-During this time, his singing career took off where he joined a band.
-He eventually gave up his education to focus in his singing career.
+Yonting was born on January 5, 1970, and is from Calasiao, Pangasinan.
+His interest in music started at age 13 when he would listen to the radio and make his own singing routines.
+In high school, he competed in several local singing competitions.
+In college, he studied criminology at the Philippine College of Criminology.
+During this time he joined a band, and eventually left college to focus on his singing career.

 Personal life

-He is married to a non-showbiz wife, Merlita Runas.
+Yonting married Merlita Runas in 1996.

 Career

 Beginnings

-He was discovered after competing in the 1990s televised singing competition "Ikaw at Echo", a segment of the noontime variety show Eat Bulaga! on GMA Network where he competed as a voice-a-like of Air Supply's Russell Hitchcock.
-Though he did not win the title, he gained popularity.
-In 1996, he and his brother, Mylo Yonting, formed a band called 'The Draybers' and joined Rockstar: Bakit?, a sing-alike television show.
+Yonting was discovered after competing in the 1990s televised singing competition Ikaw at Echo, a segment of the noontime variety show Eat Bulaga! on GMA Network where he competed as a voice-a-like of Air Supply's Russell Hitchcock.
+Though he did not win the title, his performance was well regarded.
+In 1996, he and his brother, Mylo Yonting, formed a band called "The Draybers" and joined Rockstar: Bakit? a sing-alike television show.

-Through his television appearances, Yonting pursued a career as a comedian in GMA Network's sitcom called the Ful Haus, and the comedy sketch show H3O: Ha Ha Ha Over aired on QTV (now GMA News TV).
-He later on became a regular host in Eat Bulaga!.
-This stint, however, was short-lived and then decided to reunite with his band.
+Through his television appearances, Yonting pursued a career as a comedian in the GMA Network sitcom Ful Haus, and the comedy sketch show H3O: Ha Ha Ha Over aired on QTV (now GMA News TV).
+Yonting later became a regular host on Eat Bulaga! for a brief time, before deciding to reunite with The Drayber's.

-Later on his band toured several countries including Japan where he met his wife, to play for various Filipino communities.
-By late 2011, the band came back to Manila and performed in Resorts World Manila.
+The Drayber's toured several countries including Japan, where Yonting met his wife, In late 2011, the band returned to Manila and performed at Resorts World Manila.